 Provide proxy attendance at meetings when they are unable to attend.

-As a full member of Council, the Trainee (Communications) Secretary is expected to attend Council meetings and is elected by the trainee membership for a 2 year term of office, and as such should have at least 1-2 years before his/her CCT date when elected.
+As a full member of Council, the Trainee (Communications) Secretary is expected to attend Council meetings and is elected by the membership for a 2 year term of office, and as such should have at least 1-2 years before his/her CCT or end of training date when elected.
 If appointed to a Consultant position, Trainee Secretaries may retain his/her post for its duration.
+The Trainee Communications Secretary may be held by either a medical infection specialty trainee, an HSST trainee (microbiology/virology), or associate specialist trainee.